 Kröpeliner Tor is located in the east end of Kröpeliner Straße.
 It's one of the oldest remaining gates of Germany, dating to 1270.
-The observation spot on the top offers the greate panorama of the city center.
+The observation spot on the top offers the magnificent panorama of the city center.

 One of the most picturesque places in Rostock is the New Market Square, with the Town Hall.
 The square has preserved six original, carefully restored gable houses from the 15th and 16th centuries.
-The other historical houses in Hanseatic style that once bordered the square were destroyed in an Allied air-raid in 1942, and rebuilt in a simplified manner
+The other historical homes in Hanseatic style that once bordered the square were destroyed in an Allied air-raid in 1942, and rebuilt in a simplified manner

 Questions?
 Call us right now 1.855.866.8773 or email firstname.lastname@example.org